HighOutputVentures/engineering-playbook/agile-development/03-card-management/00_EPIC_CARD.md

 - Notifications
 - Member Management

-However, there are some instances that you want to further narrow down the scope to fit on a release cycle:
+> **NOTE**: However, there are some instances that you want to further narrow down the scope to fit on a release cycle:

 ### Examples
 - Bookmark Post